 The University’s history dates back to the founding of University College, Bristol in 1876.
 Bristol was the first higher education institution in the UK to admit men and women on an equal basis, and it became the University of Bristol in 1909.
-Today, it is one of the top 10 universities in the UK (QS World University Rankings 2020).
+Today, it is one of the top 10 universities in the UK and 58th in the world (QS World University Rankings 2021).

 Students and staff from more than 150 countries help to make Bristol a truly international university.
 International students can apply online through the University website for most programmes.

 With a comprehensive choice of subjects, our students engage with intellectually challenging courses and programmes that encourage independence of mind.
 The University offers a wide range of undergraduate and postgraduate degrees across six faculties: Arts, Engineering, Health Sciences, Life Sciences, Science, and Social Sciences and Law.

 The University campus is at the heart of the city of Bristol in the south-west of England, under two hours from London.
 Big enough to be exciting but small enough to be safe and friendly, the city is known for its independent spirit, grand architecture, beautiful parks and vibrant cultural scene.

 Bristol Students’ Union supports over 400 societies and clubs covering a wide range of interests, allowing you to take part in sport, music or drama, or enjoy new food, games or hobbies.
 Sports facilities include an indoor sports centre on campus, a sports complex with grass and artificial pitches, and a boathouse.